yuvraajsj18/Data-Structures/practical-walkthroughs/stack/array-implementation/stack.md

      **Why?** It's important to do this in destructor because when an object goes out of scope, the *dynamically allocated array* won't be released automatically.

-     Just remember that whatever you allocate *dynamically* in constructor must be freed in destructor.
+     Just remember that whatever you allocate *dynamically* in constructor must be freed in the destructor.

    ```cpp
    template <typename type, int size>